Back to States List

 • The SERS board represents state employees and consists of 11 members: 2 Ex Officio (State Treasurer, Secretary of Banking and Securities); 5 appointed by the Governor; 2 appointed by the President Pro Tempore of the Senate; 2 appointed by the Speaker of the House of Representatives.

-• SERS discloses its specific proxy voting records on this website.
+• SERS discloses its proxy voting records for directly held equities on this website.

-• The PSERS board represents school teachers and employees and consists of 15 members: 4 ex-officio members (Secretary of Education, Treasurer of the Commonwealth, Secretary of Banking and Securities, and Chief Executive Officer of PSBA), 2 House members appointed by the Speaker of the House, and 2 Senate members appointed by the President Pro Tempore of the Senate, 1 Governor-appointed member, and 6 elected members (3 active certified, 1 active non-certified, 1 member of the annuitant group, and 1 member to be elected by the members of the Pennsylvania public school boards).
+• The PSERS board represents school teachers and employees and consists of 15 members: 4 Ex Officio members (Secretary of Education, Treasurer of the Commonwealth, Secretary of Banking and Securities, Chief Executive Officer of PSBA); 2 House members appointed by the Speaker of the House; 2 Senate members appointed by the President Pro Tempore of the Senate; 1 Governor-appointed member; 6 elected members (3 active certified, 1 active non-certified, 1 member of the annuitant group, and 1 member to be elected by the members of the Pennsylvania public school boards).

-• PSERS discloses its specific proxy voting records on this website.
+• PSERS discloses its proxy voting records for directly held equities on this website.

 37%